michalfedyna/docs-typescript/README.md

 # Docs Typescript
-Tool for documenting Typescript based project
+Tool for documenting Typescript based project using API Extractor and Docusaurus